sciZer0/newdiscoveries/c/README.md

 ## 2.2.
 New Concept of Work and New Concept of Energy

+In my opinion,

-Importantly, when System using its resources is pushing an object in a certain direction during some time, even if the object is staying motionless while the pushing, it cannot be for free --  some resource is being spent on the pushing.
+importantly, when System using its resources is pushing an object in a certain direction during some time, even if the object is staying motionless while the pushing, it cannot be for free --  some resource is being spent on the pushing.

-The truth is each of the following:

-* Each pusshing done by System requires Energy (some resource).

-* Each pusshing done by System is spending Energy (some resource).

 The New Concept of Work is: